-Here we break down the pros and cons of the most popular race distances, to help you better assess your options in today’s crowded race landscape.
-No matter which distance you choose, keep in mind that a runner is a person who runs.
-There are no “real” runners, only runners.
-And the best race distance is the one that motivates you to get out there, run strong and challenge yourself.
-Which is why RaceRaves is dedicated to helping runners of all distances find the best races, across the country and around the world.
+Despite the ubiquity and influence of social media, running at its core is an individual sport.
+And arguably no decision is more personal than a runner’s preferred race distance.
+So here we break down the pros and cons of the most popular race distances.
+No matter which distance you choose, keep in mind that a runner is a person who runs—there are no “real” runners, only runners.
+And the best race distance is the one that motivates you to get out there and challenge yourself.

 PROS: Not an intimidating distance, but a standard measuring stick for gauging speed and fitness

-CONS: Few organized mile events in the U.S.; blink and it’s over; training & racing this fast leaves you susceptible to injury
+CONS: Few organized mile events in the U.S.; blink and it’s over; training & racing this fast may increase your risk of injury

-Unfortunately most organized mile events in the U.S. are treated as fun runs rather than competitive affairs, with notable exceptions being the Indianapolis Monumental Mile, the Medtronic Twin Cities 1 Mile in Minneapolis and Santa Barbara’s State Street Mile.
-But regardless of speed, you can cross the finish line knowing you’ve surpassed the fastest man on the planet—Usain Bolt’s agent, Ricky Simms, confirms that the nine-time Olympic gold medalist “has never run a mile”.
+In any case, regardless of speed you can cross the finish line knowing you’ve surpassed the fastest man on the planet—Usain Bolt’s agent, Ricky Simms, confirms that the nine-time Olympic gold medalist “has never run a mile”.

 5K (3.1 miles)

-CONS: One man’s warmup is another man’s race; lower entry fee often means less desirable swag
+CONS: One man’s warmup is another man’s race; lower entry fee may mean less desirable swag

 10K (6.2 miles)